wp-plugins/wp-conditional-captcha/readme.txt

 If you come across any bugs or have suggestions, please contact me at [rayofsolaris.net](http://rayofsolaris.net).
 Please check the [FAQs](http://rayofsolaris.net/code/conditional-captcha-for-wordpress#faq) for common issues.

 == Changelog ==

+= 3.1.1 =
+* Bugfix: Admin page Javascript was not compatible with jQuery >1.5.2

 = 3.1 =
 * Bugfix: Use blog character set instead of defaulting to UTF-8